 Lessons learned in application integration

 As the monolith is being broken into smaller pieces, some aspects of integration have become easier, but others have become more complicated.
 In Kai’s words, “Everything is an island.”
 Things are getting smaller.
-At the same time, buzz words like Agile, fast, scaling, low cost, fail fast, and reduced cycle time are on every tongue.
+At the same time, buzz words like Agile and Scrum, fast, scaling, low cost, fail fast, and reduced cycle time are on every tongue.
 What are the lessons to be learned along the way on the journey to modern middleware?

 First, “On-prem will not die because not everything belongs in the cloud.”
 Banks and airlines are examples of big businesses that have already built applications and infrastructure that works, and works well, on-premise.
 It’s not cost-effective to put these systems in the cloud since they are already running just fine.

 Second, when doing integration for cases like business process management, there are many ways to approach development.
 Integrators can take a “zero coding” approach, a “code everything” approach, or a middle road.
 Sometimes a project is more about configuration and mapping than it is about creating new pieces of programming.
 Kai suggested that this is not the same world as early SOA.
 “Visual coding works, even for complex scenarios.
 It helps a lot in many use cases.”

 For his section on microservices, Wahner focused on an airline as an example.
 The airline’s online system was broken down into its individual services so that different workloads could be handled for each component, from booking flights to checking seat availability or updating customer data.
 This modularization allowed for greater flexibility and scalability.
 Another benefit of going modular was that it allowed for improvements to be made bit by bit, looking at each operation instead of hundreds at a time.
 Even the monolith can be a target for this progressive approach by extracting a few features at a time.